quotengrote/mSYSLOG/README.md

 Options:
     -h, --help                  Displays this text.
-    -s, --status                Display the current status of the script. stop                        Stops the script and all of its child-processes. restart                     Restarts the script and all of its child-processes. start, without a option     Starts the script and all of its child-processes.
+    -s, --status                Displays the current status of the script. stop                        Stops the script and all of its child-processes. restart                     Restarts the script and all of its child-processes. start, without a option     Starts the script and all of its child-processes.